Kshy0/CaMa-Flood-GPU/README.md

 ---

-## WSL2 & SLURM Configuration Notes

-- **WSL2:** Ensure your WSL2 instance can access your GPU (NVIDIA drivers and CUDA toolkit installed on Windows).
-  - It's recommended to follow the [WSL2 CUDA support](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
-  - A successful CUDA installation is confirmed when `nvidia-smi` shows your GPU information correctly in the terminal.

-- **SLURM:**

-  - Ensure that the GPU drivers and CUDA toolkit are correctly installed on your compute cluster.

-  - I have applied for a GPU node, connected to the corresponding compute node via `ssh`, and executed the following commands. (please adapt them as needed for your environment — for example, `scl/gcc11.2` may not be available on all systems):

-    ```bash
-    module load scl/gcc11.2
-    OMP_NUM_THREADS=4 # based on your machine
-    ```

-- Job submission via `sbatch` is being tested and will be updated soon.

----

 ## Prerequisites

 - Python == 3.13.5
-- PyTorch (with CUDA support) == 2.7.1+cu128
+- PyTorch (with CUDA support) == 2.8.0+cu129
-- Triton == 3.3.1
+- Triton == 3.4.0
 - Additional Python libraries (will be auto-installed, but listed here for clarity):
   - pydantic (for better data validation)
   - netCDF4
   - and other utility packages as needed

-The codebase dependencies are not strict, and I think any newer version of torch will run smoothly.
-For example, I also successfully tested torch 2.7.0 with CUDA 12.6 version, even though CUDA 12.2 is installed on the cluster.
-This codebase will always rely on newer versions of python, torch, and triton for the latest feature support and optimal performance.
+The installable version of torch depends on your system.
+This project will always rely on the official latest releases of torch and triton for the newest features and optimal performance.
+Tests have confirmed that the project can also run with torch 2.6.0 and CUDA 12.4.

 In theory, the codebase should also run on AMD GPUs, but I haven’t had the chance to test that setup yet.